Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Solutions of functional equations and modular form kernels

 where $f_1\in {\mathcal M}_{k}(\slz)$, $f_2,f_3\in {\mathcal M}_{k-2}(\slz)$, $f_4,f_5\in {\mathcal M}_{k-4}(\slz)$, and $f_6\in {\mathcal M}_{k-6}(\slz)$.
 Using \eqref{UVWslash}, we can compute the set of all solutions to the system $h|_k(I+S+ST)=h|_k (T-I)=0$ in $\mathcal M_k(\Gamma(2))$.
 For instance, the latter condition alone forces $f_6 = f_4 = 0$ and $f_2 = -2f_3$.
 We find that the space of solutions is $\xi_4\mathcal M _{k-4}(\slz)+\xi_2 \mathcal M_{k-2}(\slz)$, which then implies $f$ lies in \eqref{eqn: HFE minus space}. \end{proof}

-For small values of $k$ the solution spaces in Propositions~\ref{prop: HFE plus} and~\ref{prop: HFE minus} are small enough to rule out certain asymptotic behavior.
-For example, the following lemma, which is used below to show various uniqueness statements, can be proved by direct computation of asymptotics as $\Im(\tau)\to\infty$ using $q$-expansions.
+For small values of $k$ the solution spaces in Propositions~\ref{prop: HFE plus} and~\ref{prop: HFE minus} are small enough to rule out certain asymptotic behaviors.
+For example, the following lemma, which is used below to show various uniqueness statements, can be proved by direct computation of asymptotics as $\Im(\tau)\to\infty$ using $q$-expansions (i.e., expansions in possibly fractional powers of $q = e^{2\pi i z}$ or $e^{2\pi i \tau}$, where we allow polynomials in $z$ or $\tau$ as coefficients).